SebastianMaierEPFL/talentedsoup-website/e_i.md

 **Hypotheses Study :**

-H1 — Extroversion.
+H1 : Extroversion

 Extroverted assets exhibit  expressive behaviour in market shocks and in regime changements, amplified behaviour during market shocks.

-H2 — Introversion.
+H2 : Introversion

 Introverted assets display below-average expressiveness, smoother price dynamics and muted reactions to new information.

 Here are some data observation for further social analysis of assets :